mrmagooey/redux-simple-models/readme.md

 * A standard data structure in the store (we follow normalizr's example)
 * A common set of actions (create, update and delete)
 * And finally, some standard interface for getting data from the store

+## Installation

+    npm install redux-simple-models --save

+Currently assumes it will be part of a browserify build process.

 ## Usage
 ### Reducer and store setup